-Steve Williams, our head of Mergers and Acquisitions, takes a look at what happens after deal completion.
+In this article published by Insider, our Mergers and Acquisitions team take a look at what happens after deal completion.
 New owners naturally want to consolidate everything into a single system, a single infrastructure, or a single data source; they already have them in their existing business and it’s worked well – so does that mean it’ll work well for NewCo too?

 It’s day one and you’ve walked into the shiny new business you’ve just acquired.
 Everything seems to be running smoothly, and that’s great; but it’s only the first chapter in the story.
 The hard work of integrating the new business, consolidating functions, bringing a consistent culture and working style to bear, and starting on the path to growth are yet to come.

 We’re all used to stories of organisations brought to their knees by inappropriate technology, forced upon them after an acquisition or divestiture.
 We think this is totally avoidable – and the key is to put the organisation’s needs before any technology solutions.
 So, here are some tips for ways to do just that following deal completion:

 - Plug the gaps: fix any business-impacting risks identified in the technology due diligence.
 It’ll take time to implement new systems and technology but ignoring the risks in the current estate will only give them time to grow or increase their chances of occurring.

 - Take a fresh look: undertake a more detailed review of the technology and systems in use.
 Talk to more people and dig under the surface; even the best due diligence can’t uncover the truth about everything in a limited time.
 There will be things you need to deal with (see ‘Plug the gaps’).